ssonkiya/ssonkiya.github.io/_posts/2017-01-16-RStudio-Conference-Part-2.md

 * Hit tab after you start typing to get all functions that start with those letters.
 Cmd/Ctrl + up arrow instead gives you the commands you've typed
 * Alt + shift + k for all keyboard shortcuts

+## Writing Functions

+* When writing a function, the last thing you should do is start writing a function.
+You should always start by figuring out how to solve problems with specific x and y and then generalize.
+* It's better to do little steps and check after each one.
+That way you don't end up going a long way, realize you did something wrong, and have to backtrack hours of work.
+* It's time to write a function when you copy and paste three times.
+Copying and pasting too much is bad because it increases the possibility for error and clutters up your code.
+* A function is "pure" if its output only depends on its input and it makes no changes to state of the world (such as resetting options).
+* Try to make functions "purer" by having it do one thing.
+You can put the other things in a different function.
+* Properties of a good function
+  - It does one thing (avoids side effects)
+  - The output is consistent, meaning it always returns the same type of object (e.g. dataframe, character vector, etc.)
+  - It fails fast
+  - It has a good name
+  - It works
+* Your function should be understandable.
+This is about being correct in the future.
+Often what you want to do is going to change over time, and if you can't understand how a function works, your chances of making a change correctly is smaller.
+If you try to make your function too clever, you'll probably end up like this

+(picture of Hadley's tweet)

+* Writing good error messages is really hard, because relies on you having good mental model of someone else's flawed mental model of your function.
+* Only ever use return for special cases.
+If a function can return early, should use explicit return call.
+Otherwise return just adds verbosity for no real reason.
+You want to save return as a call out to mean this is special case.
+* Don't write functions that both compute something and then do something with it.
+For example, the `summary` function for a linear model both computes and prints the p-value

 ## Hadley's General Tips and Tricks

 * Reading rcode broadly is useful, as it can help expand your R vocabulary.